 The right greeting sets the tone of the entire message.
 If you know the recipient, you can start a message with “Hi …” or “Dear …”.
 If the message is rather informal, refer to the recipient by their first name.
 Otherwise, address the recipient as “Mr.” or “Ms.,” followed by their last name.

 Make the message sound as human as possible.
 Consider addressing the email from a real person at your company instead of the generic and all too common “No reply” address.
-Another way to humanize the message is using emojis, if appropriate.
+Another way to humanize the message is by using emojis, if appropriate.

 Personalized emails have higher engagement rates.
 In fact, studies have shown emails with personalized subject lines are 26% more likely to be opened than those without.
 You can also personalize the message by including more specifics of what you are thankful for.